-This type of addendum can be used if your original lease agreement is a bit vague regarding pets or says no pets allowed.
-There are some situations where a landlord will allow pets on a tenant by tenant basis, for example, a tenant who has a service dog and needs the pet to get around.
+This type of addendum can be used if your original lease agreement is a bit vague regarding pets or says no pets are allowed.
+There are some situations where a landlord will allow pets on a tenant-by-tenant basis, for example, a tenant who has a service dog and needs the pet to get around.
 You can also use the addendum to iron out the details of what types of pets are allowed and any fees or deposits required, along with who is responsible for any damages by the pet.

 What a Pet Addendum Should Include

 While every addendum will be different based on the situation, there are some basic elements that you should have in your Pet Addendum.

 - Dates – you should make reference to the date of the original lease agreement and the date the addendum is being added.

 - Location – list the location of the rental property that the pet will be staying in.

 - Name of the tenant/owner of the pet

 - Pet details – this should include the name, breed, age, weight, gender, and color of the pet.

 - Fees – detail any fees or charges for allowing the pet